ranibb/mongoDB-RESTful-APIs-authenticate-angular-application/README.md

 To summaries, what is happening is called the "Request-Response Cycle".
 Or I may call it the "one click story".

 Begins with the frontend, in the RegisterComponent html, a button that calls the registerUser method from within the RegisterComponent class where the method is defined to call the AuthService passing in the registerUserData that were collected by the Two-Way binding on the input fields.
 The AuthService makes an http post request to the backend API URL passing in the registerUserData.
 In a good scenario, the backend registers that user in a mongoDB and returns the details of the registered user as a response that could be obtained from the returned observable that we subscribed to it when we called the AuthService.
 In a bad scenario, an error is returned instead that is also obtainable.

+### Login UI & Login Service

+Follow the same procedure we used for implementing the Registration UI and connecting it with the Backend API.